 Curated by Stephanie A. Lindquist

 Drawing from the many identities she carries as a Mexican-American-Puerto-Rican-queer woman, Estelle Maisonett creates large-scale mixed-media collages that explore how identity is fabricated through our choices as consumers.
 Maisonett traverses the urban landscapes of New York City, collecting our detritus and archiving her findings.
-Making use of the city's refuse—old clothes, crushed cans, magazine covers, and protest signs—she recreates the domestic spaces and neighborhood hangouts of her native New York and populates these scenes with faceless figures.
-Without a body, how do we interpret these all-too-common leftovers of an American metropolis and identify their users?
-Maisonett's work questions our limited perceptions of identity and the ways in which we are manipulated by American capitalism.
+Making use of the city's refuse—old clothes, crushed cans, magazine covers, protest signs—she recreates the domestic spaces and neighborhood hangouts of her native New York and populates these scenes with faceless figures.
+Without a body, how do we interpret these all-too-common leftovers of an American metropolis?
+Who are these individuals?
+And why do we identify them as such?
+Asking these questions, Maisonett's work highlights our limited perceptions of identity and the continued influence of American capitalism on our collective subconsciousness.